SantiagoHerreraH/Galaga_on_GameObject-Component_Engine/README.md

 - A templated Stat Controller with various events that are triggered upon stat modification
 - A player controller that receives input from keyboard and gamepad, where you can link Commands to input (through ICommand interface)
 - Different rendering systems that include
-	- Spritesheet: for managing grid like textures
+	- SpriteSheet: for managing grid like textures
 	- Animation: animating textures and controlling framerate
 	- Simple particle system: where you can control different variables for movable particles
 	- Improved ResourceManager for limited loading of resources such as textures
 - A ServiceLocator for interacting with and changing different services at runtime depending on needs
 - A SceneSingleton templated class for having unique instances of classes per scene and having them automatically update and reset upon scene change
-- A TimerSystem for controlling execution through various Events (OnStart, OnUpdate, OnEnd, etc..c) in the time of your choice
+- A TimerSystem for controlling execution through various Events (OnStart, OnUpdate, OnEnd, etc...) in the time of your choice
-- Simple but effective math classe for
+- Simple but effective math classes for
-	- Getting randomvalue between range
+	- Getting random value between range
 	- Controlling sine and cosine movement with x direction and time
 - A MovementActionSequence system that lets you
 	- chain actions one after another and set their duration to be conditional or time dependent